hane-smitter/portfolio_v1/read.md

-hello, this is my portfolio i created from scratch.
-It is suited to run on all screen sizes without the layout getting out of control.
+This portfolio is created from scratch.
+There are no configurations required.
+Sass has been heavily used to generate the css and the email functionality is out-sourced.